pkumar-cloud/rtp3-ars/README.md

-# DevOps Project Workshop by Valaxy Technologies
+# DevOps Project Demo - RTP3

 In this project we are going cover